ucgmsim/GMSimViz/README.md

 ```
 Animations will be saved in the current working directory with the same name as the SRF file but with a `.m4v` extension. `./fault.m4v` in the above and below examples.

 The fully featured sample animation below takes about 45 minutes with -n 8 on a v4 E5-2620 (2.1 GHz).
-Slave processes are spawned after about 3 minutes and frames will start appearing in the temporary folder (in the same folder as the SRF file, sample_data/_GMT_WD_PERSPECTIVE_<random sequence>).
+Slave processes begin work after about 3 minutes and frames will start appearing in the temporary folder (in the same folder as the SRF file, sample_data/_GMT_WD_PERSPECTIVE_<random sequence>).
 When complete, the video is available in the working directory and the temporary folder is removed by default.
 The expected output is available at https://youtu.be/6TFj5HXp3MU
 ```shell
 mpirun -n 8 gmsimviz sample_data/fault.srf -a --crude --title "Sample Animation" --dpi 120 --downscale 1 -x sample_data/xyts.e3d --liquefaction-s sample_data/liquefaction_s.hdf5 --liquefaction-p sample_data/liquefaction_p.hdf5 --landslide-s sample_data/landslide_s.hdf5 --landslide-p sample_data/landslide_p.hdf5 --paths sample_data/transport
 ```